ngshiheng/michelin-my-maps/README.md

 ## Inspiration

 Inspired by [this Reddit post](https://www.reddit.com/r/singapore/comments/pqnjd2/singapore_michelin_guide_2021_map/), my intention of creating this dataset is so that I can map all Michelin Guide Restaurants from all around the world on Google My Map.

-Go Colly spider which curates a list of awesome restaurants from the Michelin Guide.